 "I still find it difficult and I'm still looking for that personal style.
 It might sound a bit stupid when I say that.
 Look, I've always been somewhat in Hans' shadow, because that is also what his store is named.
 We also have an age difference of 17 years between us, so he has been in the business much longer and he is much better known in the Netherlands and even abroad.

 So yes, I'm kind of discovering myself now, what am I, who am I, and what name do I want to give it?
 The competition is called 'Floral Art', so maybe I am a 'floral artist'.
 I still feel like I am Franka Roenhorst with the title 'Dutch Champion'.
 It is something that I am currently very busy with, to see what my 'brand' is.
-So I am really discovering that and that is something I want to be completely clear at the World Cup Floral Art next year in The Hague.
+So I am really discovering that and that is something I want to be completely clear at this year's World Cup Floral Art.
 I want to make a splash because it is mainly a calling card for myself."

 Learning Through Competition and From COVID-19